larson-group/clubb_release/input/case_setups/Readme.txt

   data in a stats file for the purposes of diagnosing structural problems within the clubb equations.

+  Nota bene:  The GrADS data files cannot have a time increment less than 1mn.
+  Therefore, when a file is output in CLUBB with a stats_tout of less than 60, the code will simply round up, which will not work for using the resulting GrADS data file generated for an inputfields simulation.
+  Therefore, when l_input_fields is true, always use GrADS data output at 1mn increments or greater.

 debug_level | integer
   0 => Print no debug messages to the screen
   1 => Print lightweight debug messages, e.g. print statements